henriquechaves/api-integration-punk/README.md

 # Integration Punk API

-It's a CASE consuming resource of the following general purpose API:
+This is a CASE that consumes resource of the following general purpose API:

 - [Punk API](https://punkapi.com/documentation/v2)